When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Introduction

 Our security evaluation framework combines manual analysis with scalable automated techniques to solve the unique challenges of evaluating LLM-based code translation.
 The \textbf{human-involved evaluation} employs security researchers to manually inspect translated code, and for \textbf{scalable automated evaluation}, we develop an LLM-as-judge system that contains a multi-stage analytical process.
-We conduct a comprehensive security assessment of five recent LLMs using the \toolname dataset, comprising 720 security-related code samples across multiple PLs.
-We evaluate model performance through 6,000 translation instances using three metrics:Functional Correctness Rate (FCR), Vulnerability Introduction/Preservation Rate (VIR/VPR).
+We conduct a comprehensive security assessment of five recent LLMs using our collected code samples, comprising 720 security-related cases across multiple PLs.
+We evaluate model performance through 6,000 translation instances using three metrics: Functional Correctness Rate (FCR), Vulnerability Introduction/Preservation Rate (VIR/VPR).
 Three security researchers perform detailed failure case categorization and analysis during a 500-person-hour manual investigation.
 These annotated failure cases serve dual purposes: (1) providing fundamental insights into LLM security limitations, and (2) forming a knowledge base for our Retrieval-Augmented Generation (RAG) mitigation system.

 Based on our analysis, we summarize the following key findings: (1) All LLMs show security degradation in translation (VIR 28.6-45\%), though scaling improves resilience.
 (2) Web vulnerabilities prove most challenging (45.9\% VIR), dominated by input validation (34.9\%) and API mapping (32.7\%) failures.
 (3) The C-to-Rust translation scenario shows superior results (18.2\% VIR), highlighting how target language safety mechanisms compensate for LLMs' semantic gaps.
 (4) RAG mitigation cuts vulnerabilities by 32.8\%, proving LLMs need security knowledge activation.